eugenielai/eugenielai.github.io/posts/sigmod-takeaways.md

 I got a bit sad that SIGMOD is over.
 I loved every bit of the experience!
 There is a fraction of my learnings from the past week.

 #### I know the field of databases better and have a more clear idea of my research interests.
 * **Before SIGMOD:** I felt that I was only doing research in my little room, focusing on a specific problem.
 I read papers on schema exploration, query recommendation, and provenance summarization.
-But to me, they were independent islands scattered around a huge canvas that’s covered in mist.
+But to me, they were three independent islands scattered around a huge canvas that’s covered in mist.
-* **After SIGMOD:** I have a better understanding of the rough subtopics in databases and how my problem fits in a bigger picture.
+* **After SIGMOD:** The research tracks gave me a good understanding of the rough subtopics in databases and how my problem fits in a bigger picture.
+* **An analogy:** There’s a true reward function for my research interests.
+My objective is to find the maximum point.
+SIGMOD helped me balance the trade-off between exploration and exploitation by showing me examples of cool work in each research session.
+This gave me valuable data points to adjust my utility function accordingly, and I actually scoped out a space, which leads to my second learning.

 #### I want to work with my research crushes no matter where they are.
 * **Background info:** I’m applying to grad school this year.
 * **Before SIGMOD:** When I considered where to apply to, “school ranking” was a big factor, second to research fit.
-I was sure that I’m interested in the user side of database systems but would still seriously stretch my research interests just to apply to a prestigious school.
+I was sure that I’m interested in the user side of database systems but would also seriously stretch my research interests just to apply to a prestigious school.
 * **After SIGMOD:** Research fit becomes the only thing that matters.
 I associate people with the cool stuff they do, everything else goes away.
 Specifically, seeing a variety of work presented in the [HILDA workshop](https://hilda.io/2020/) triggered me to think, “This is exactly what I want!”
 Now I can only see myself applying to places where our interests match.

 #### I think of you as my cousin/uncle/auntie next door.